Duke vs. Virginia Tech prediction, odds, time: 2026 college basketball picks from proven model

 The No. 4 Duke Blue Devils look to keep rolling on Saturday as they travel to take on the Virginia Tech Hokies.
 Duke is 19-1 overall and the only remaining unbeaten team in the ACC at 8-0.
 Virginia Tech, meanwhile, is 16-6 (5-4 ACC).
 Both teams have been strong against the spread this season with Duke at 15-5 ATS and Virginia Tech at 13-9 ATS.

 Tipoff from the Cassell Coliseum in Blacksburg, Va., is set for noon ET.
-The Blue Devils are 11.5-point favorites in the latest Duke vs. Virginia Tech odds, while the over/under is 147.5.
+The Blue Devils are 12.5-point favorites in the latest Duke vs. Virginia Tech odds, while the over/under is 148.5.
 Before making any Virginia Tech vs. Duke picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: